 We established two inflammatory pain models two weeks after DiI labeling.
-Complete Freund's adjuvant (CFA, $100 \, \mu l$, 1:1 dissolved in $0.9 \, \%$ sterile saline) was administrated into the plantar surface of rat left hindpaw to induce inflammatory pain one day after CFA injection (Yu et al. 2011).
-Melittin ($50 \, \mu g/50 \, \mu l$, dissolved in $0.9 \, \%$ sterile saline) was injected into the plantar surface of rat left hindpaw to induce acute inflammatory pain within two hours as previously reported (Yu et al. 2009).
+Complete Freund's adjuvant (CFA, 100 μ l, 1:1 dissolved in 0.9% sterile saline) was administrated into the plantar surface of rat left hindpaw to induce inflammatory pain one day after CFA injection (Yu et al. 2011).
+Melittin (50 μ g/50 μ l, dissolved in 0.9% sterile saline) was injected into the plantar surface of rat left hindpaw to induce acute inflammatory pain within two hours as previously reported (Yu et al. 2009).

 All behavioral tests were performed by observers blinded to the experimental conditions as previously reported (Yu et al. 2009).
 To assess heat hypersensitivity, rats were placed in a plastic chamber on the surface of a 2 mm thick glass plate and the sensitivity to heat stimuli was detected by RTY-3 radiant heat stimulator (Xi'an Bobang Technologies of Chemical Industry Co.
 Ltd., China).
 The heat stimuli were applied to both the injection site and the corresponding area of the contralateral paw, and the latency was determined as the duration from the beginning of heat stimuli to the occurrence of a marked withdrawal reflex.
 Five stimuli were repeated for each site and the latter three or four values were averaged as mean paw withdrawal thermal latency (PWTL, s).
-For evaluation of mechanical hypersensitivity, mechanical stimuli were applied by using ascending graded individual von Frey monofilaments with different 2014 Subtypes of DRG Neurons 795 bending forces.
-A bending force being able to evoke 50 % occurrence of paw withdrawal reflex was expressed as the paw withdrawal mechanical threshold (PWMT, mN).
+For evaluation of mechanical hypersensitivity, mechanical stimuli with different bending forces.
+A bending force being able to evoke 50% occurrence of paw withdrawal reflex was expressed as the paw withdrawal mechanical threshold (PWMT, mN).